History of lesbianism: Roman Empire

 Iamblichus, a Greek novelist from the first century AD, is best known for his Babylonaica, or Babylonian Tales.
 The Babylonaica contains a side story about "Berenice, who was daughter of the king of Egypt, and about her wild and lawless passions: and how she had relations with Mesopotamia."
 According to an ancient summary of the episode, Berenice and Mesopotamia (a woman) are wed.
 Although the Babylonaica mainly deals with a heterosexual couple, Sinonis and Rhodanes, Berenice and Mesopotamia exist as foils for the pair.
-Helen Morales cautions that this tale ought not to be treated as "certain evidence...that lesbian marriages were performed in the Roman imperial period," but the mere fact that it exists and survives is remarkable.
+Classicist Helen Morales cautions that this tale ought not to be treated as "certain evidence...that lesbian marriages were performed in the Roman imperial period," but the mere fact that it exists and survives is remarkable.

 Lucian's Dialogues of the Courtesans contain an episode in which a woman named Megilla renames herself Megillus and wears a wig to cover her shaved head.
 She marries Demonassa of Corinth, although Megillus is from Lesbos.
-Her friend Leaena comments that "They say there are women like that in Lesbos, with faces like men, and unwilling to consort with men, but only with women, as though they themselves were men."
+Her friend Leaena comments that "They say there are women like that in Lesbos, with faces like men, and unwilling to consort with men, but only with women, as though they themselves were men".
 Megillus seduces Leaena, who feels that the experience is too disgusting to describe in detail.
-Leila J. Rupp writes in Sapphistries: A Global History of Love Between Women: "Two things are significant in this depiction: the connection of an aggressive woman from Lesbos with masculinity and the portrayal of the seduced as a prostitute."
+Leila J. Rupp writes in Sapphistries: A Global History of Love Between Women: "Two things are significant in this depiction: the connection of an aggressive woman from Lesbos with masculinity and the portrayal of the seduced as a prostitute".

 In another dialogue ascribed to Lucian, two men debate over which is better, male love or heterosexuality.
 One man protested that if male affairs were legitimized, then lesbianism would soon be condoned as well, an unthinkable notion.

-The apocryphal Apocalypse of Peter describes the punishment of both male and female homosexuals in Hell:
+In early Christianity in the Roman Empire, one work of note was the Apocalypse of Peter.
+It seems to have been most prominent in the 2nd–3rd centuries when Christians were still a tiny minority, and was not ultimately included in the canon of the New Testament.
+It is one of the earliest depictions of hell, and suggests lesbians are one category of sinners to be tormented by punishments after the Second Coming of Jesus, although the passage phrases it as secondary to a condemnation of male homoeroticism, and possibly was added by a later editor or scribe: